Strategies for Managing Your E‑commerce Team Remotely

 The Ultimate Guide to Smart-Working: How to Work from Home Efficiently

-While tools help to make a virtual meeting smoother, you still need to put effort into organizing your meetings.
-If your team is entirely locally based, it shouldn’t be too hard to organize a time.
+While tools help to make a virtual meeting smoother, you still need to put effort into organising your meetings.
+If your team is entirely locally based, it shouldn’t be too hard to organise a time.
 If on the other hand, you’re now hiring remote workers from other countries, you’ll need to find time frames that suit everyone.

 It’s also a smart idea to plan an agenda beforehand so that you’re not wasting anyone’s time.
 Figure out your key talking points, your structure and who will be saying what.